 Denied Overseas Burn Pits Exposure Benefits

-The federal government has been facing an influx of claims from veterans exposed to burn pits in Afghanistan and Iraq.
-These pits were used to incinerate trash, and veterans who breathed in the fumes have developed serious health problems.
+The federal government has faced many claims from veterans exposed to burn pits in Afghanistan and Iraq.
+These pits were used to incinerate trash, and veterans who breathed in the fumes have developed severe health problems.

 The VA is struggling to keep up with the influx of claims, and many veterans are waiting months or even years for their cases to be resolved.
 As a result, many veterans live with debilitating health problems while waiting for the VA to decide on their claim.

-The VA needs to do more to speed up the process and ensure veterans get the help they need.
+The VA needs to do more to speed up the process and ensure veterans get help.
 Burn pit exposure is a serious issue, and the VA needs to start taking it seriously.

 The PACT Act of 2022 Includes the Camp Lejeune Justice Act